Online Radio Merit Badge

 For expanding your radio skills, the book "Ham Radio for Dummies" is highly recommended.
 This book has all of the tips you need to learn more.

 If you're interested in radio as a career, talk to to your high school guidance counselor.
 You'll want to take a good college prep curriculum in high school, with a full load of math and sciences.
 If you like to build radios, you might study Electrical Engineering or Electronics Technology.
 Some colleges well known for electrical engineering include MIT, Lehigh University and RPI.
-There's a link below that describes them and others.

 Try some of these links to learn more about radio.
 The first one shows opportunities for teen age ham radio operators.
 The other one is a master list of Amateur radio sites on the web.